Sharing Scientific Discoveries

 The committee actively represents the United States at URSI’s triennial General Assemblies, held in locations around the world.
 The USNC sends an official delegation to these Assemblies and maintains U.S. leadership in the union by nominating outstanding U.S. scientists to serve in positions.
 The committee also monitors national and international issues involving radio frequency band use, electromagnetic noise and interference, and remote sensing.

 The USNC-URSI is proud to have hosted the 29th URSI General Assembly in Chicago, Illinois August 7-16, 2008.
 Over 1,200 U.S. and international scientists, including over 350 students and Young Scientists, participated in sessions covering all ten commissions.
 The USNC-URSI helped to support meeting expenses for approximately 200 U.S. and international students and Young Scientists.
-The USNC is also proud that former committee chair Umran Inan (Stanford University) was elected to be an URSI Vice President and several U.S. scientists were chosen to serve as chairs and vice-chairs of international URSI Commissions.
-The 30th URSI General Assembly will be held in Istanbul, Turkey in 2011.
+The 31th URSI General Assembly will be held in Beijing, China in 2014.